-We all love to get some extra cash for our discarded items and selling your unwanted homewares on free online marketplaces such as Gumtree is a great way to make sure your furniture, homewares, kitchenware and brick-a-brack are reused if possible, rather than have them ending up in landfill.
+We all love to get some extra cash for our discarded items and selling your unwanted homewares on free online marketplaces such as website Gumtree is a great way to make sure your furniture, homewares, kitchenware and brick-a-brack are reused if possible, rather than have them ending up in landfill.

 The first impression is crucial

-Good photos are your key to success.
+Good pictures of the item are your key to success.

 - make sure you take them in plenty of natural light